-The biggest struggle we face with reactivity is there are many different types, reasons and triggers behind the behaviour.
+The biggest struggle we face with reactivity in dogs is there are many different types, reasons and triggers behind the behaviour.
 In this post, I will touch on the basics of what is reactivity in general, why it may happen and how it may present.
 I will be talking in the context of a reactive dog towards other dogs but the same rules generally apply to any trigger.

 First things first, a Reactive dog is not a bad dog.
 They aren’t naughty and they aren’t truly aggressive.
 It’s very rare to find a truly aggressive dog.
 9/10 times a dog displaying behaviours that seem aggressive is just an insecure or frustrated dog.